American Political Science Association: Conferences and meetings

-In addition to the APSA awards, the APSA organized sections also present over 100 awards at every Annual Meeting to recognize important research and contributions to the profession.
-These awards are presented at the Association's Annual Meeting.

 Centennial Center for Political Science and Public Affairs

 Through its facilities and endowed funding programs, APSA'S Centennial Center for Political Science and Public Affairs supports political science teaching, research, and public engagement.
 Opened in 2003, the centenary of APSA's establishment, the Centennial Center encourages individual research and writing in all fields of political science, facilitates collaboration among scholars working within the discipline and across the social and behavioral sciences and humanities, and promotes communication between scholars and the public.

-The Centennial Center, its facilities, and research support programs continue to be made possible in part through the generous donations of APSA members.
-The Centennial Center for Political Science and Public Affairs assists APSA members with the costs of research, including travel, interviews, access to archives, or costs for a research assistant.
+The Centennial Center, its facilities, and research support programs continue to be made possible in part through the donations of APSA members.
+It assists APSA members with the costs of research, including travel, interviews, access to archives, or costs for a research assistant.
 Funds can also be used to assist scholars in publishing their research.
 Grants can range in size from $500 to $10,000, depending upon the research fund.

 Congressional Fellowship Program

-The APSA Congressional Fellowship Program is a highly selective, nonpartisan program devoted to expanding knowledge and awareness of Congress.
-Since 1953, it has brought select political scientists, journalists, federal employees, health specialists, and other professionals to Capitol Hill to experience Congress at work through fellowship placements on congressional staffs.
+The APSA Congressional Fellowship Program is a nonpartisan program devoted to expanding awareness of Congress.
+Since 1953, it has brought political scientists, journalists, federal employees, health specialists, and other professionals to Capitol Hill to experience Congress at work through fellowship placements on congressional staffs.

-The nine-month program begins each November with an intensive one-month introduction to Congress taught by leading experts in the field.
-After orientation, fellows work in placements of their choosing and also participate in ongoing seminars and enrichment programs.

-Through this unique opportunity, the American Political Science Association enhances public understanding of policymaking and improves the quality of scholarship, teaching and reporting on American national politics.

 Publications

 One key component of APSA's mission is to support political science education and the professional development of its practitioners.
-The APSA publications program attempts to fill the diverse needs of political scientists in academic settings as well as practitioners working outside of academia, and students at various stages of their education.
+The APSA publications program attempts to fill the diverse needs of political scientists in academic settings as well as practitioners working outside of academia, and students at various stages of their education: